 Oxbow off Christiansburg Pike NE, opposite one end of Thunderstruck Rd.
 To keep old-timers from accidentally driving it, a fallen tree blocks the ruts.

 Rt.
 221 N. used to pass the front of the Pine Tavern Lodge until the front of the complex became the back.
 Photo taken behind the long-ago-rotated Lodge.

 Just outside the town of Floyd, old Rt.
 221 S. recedes into the bushes.
 It used to run up and along this hill next to the present, deep-cut Rt.
 221. Note the fireplug on the Coartneys’ land, a relic of the highway’s importance.

 Disused gas station on Slusher Store Rd.
 NE.
 The former road passes in front of it to dead-end at the present Rt.
 8 (background).

 Former Penn Rd.
 NW used to run along the west side of Dodd Creek rather than the east (near where this photo was taken).
 Information courtesy of Alva Conner Coleman, 2013.

 This road, on the property of Meredith Simmons Tompkins and James L. Tompkins, once ran between Old Furnace Rd.
 SW and Cox Store Rd.
 SW.

 Former course of Duncans Chapel Rd.
 NW via the present Mystic Ln.
 NW.
 Photo by Leah Hairfield.
 Please see map below.

-Mystic Lane can be found left of center on this Floyd County Highway Map, 2001.
-Although it now sticks out eastward from Duncans Chapel Rd., it used to arc back down to join the same road.
-Near that former junction, note the stream that once powered the “Ed” Strong mill (next chapter).
+Mystic Lane (650) can be found left of center on this Floyd County Highway Map, 2001.
+Although it now sticks out eastward, twig-like, from Duncans Chapel Rd., it used to arc back down to join the same road.
+At that former junction, note the stream that once powered the “Ed” Strong mill (next chapter).